 Immobilise is also the only ownership registration service supported by all UK Police forces, the Greater London Authority, and the Mobile Phone Industry.

-The Immobilise system was setup in 2003 and has had the support of the Police, mobile phone industry and central government since it's inception.
-With the support of these and numerous other organisations the Immobilise service has grown to hold details of over 28 million items of property.
+The Immobilise system was setup in 2003 and has had the support of the Police, mobile phone industry and central government since it's inception, with their support and numerous other organisations the Immobilise service has grown to hold details of over 34 million items of property.

 Although Immobilise has been operation for over 11 years, the free nature of the service means advertising budgets are all but nonexistent.